crypta-tech/seat-squad-sync/README.md

 php artisan up
 ```

-And now, when you log into 'Seat', you should see a 'Fittings' link on the left.
+And now, when you log into 'Seat', you should see a 'Squad Sync' link on the left.

-Good luck, and Happy Hunting!!  o7